Pick the Right Legal Translation & Interpretation Company to Avoid Mistakes

 Accuracy in legal translation and interpretation is a top priority.
 Inaccurate translations and interpretations can lead to misunderstandings, lawsuits, problematic international relations, or even catastrophic events.
-Examples of erroneous legal translation or interpretation causing problems can be found throughout history, and are a good lesson for today’s lawyers, companies and heads of state.
+In fact, throughout history it’s not hard to find examples of erroneous legal translation or interpretation that led to disastrous outcomes.
+Arguably no one is immune – contract attorneys, international conglomerates, and heads of state alike have faced the consequences of messages lost in translation.

 Badly Translated Treaty

-In 1840 the Maori tribe in New Zealand signed a treaty, the Treaty of Waitangi, with the British government, but the treaty signed by each party was not the same due to a bad translation.
-The treaty, as written by the British government, stated that the Maori were to “cede to Her Majesty the Queen of England absolutely and without reservation all the rights and powers of Sovereignty.”
-The English treaty was translated by a British missionary, but the translation did not correctly convey the intent of the treaty.
-The treaty the Maori signed stated that the British would provide governance, or a legal system, to the Maori but that the Maori would continue to rule themselves, and would not be giving up sovereignty to Britain.
-This error in translation has resulted in continued disagreement and negotiations many years and generations later.
+In 1840, the Maori tribe in New Zealand signed the Treaty of Waitangi with the British government, but the treaty signed by each party was not the same due to a bad translation.
+As written by the British government, the document stated that the Maori were to “cede to Her Majesty the Queen of England absolutely and without reservation all the rights and powers of Sovereignty.”
+Translated by a British missionary, the version signed by the Maori stated that the British would provide governance, or a legal system, to the Maori but that the Maori would continue to rule themselves and would not be giving up sovereignty to Britain.
+The effect of this translation error has resulted in continued disagreement and negotiations many years and generations later.

 Witness testimony during trial can make or break a case.
 The words a witness uses are significant, so even the slightest change can alter the meaning or feeling that witness intends to convey.
-When a witness speaks a different language, courts often utilize the services of an interpreter.
-Court interpreters should be trained in how to correctly interpret testimony or a deposition, so as to not change the meaning or intent of a witness’s statement.
-For example, if a witness says someone was “very emotional”, but the interpreter says “emotional”, this may not change the meaning of the testimony but it does change the intensity or feeling, which can in-turn influence a verdict.
+When a witness speaks a different language, courts must employ interpreters, adding another layer of complexity.
+Court interpreters must be trained, first and foremost, to deliver complete and accurate information without paraphrasing, gestures, or added emotion, so as not to change the meaning or intent of a witness’s statement.
+Situations can be quite nuanced; for example, a witness saying someone was “very emotional,” when interpreted as simply “emotional,” may not change the meaning of the testimony but does affect the intensity of the statement, which could in turn influence the verdict.

 Bad Contract Translations Lead to Disputes